 Arithmetic geometry, especially arithmetic and computational aspects of Jacobian and abelian varieties over arithmetic fields, their rational points, L-functions, cohomology and the Birch-Swinnerton-Dyer conjecture:

-over number fields: explicit methods for modular abelian varieties, their Galois representations, Selmer and Shafarevich-Tate groups, Heegner points, Euler systems, p-adic L-functions (funded by the DFG); abelian and non-abelian Chabauty and applications to rational points on modular curves
+over number fields: explicit methods for modular abelian varieties, their Galois representations, Selmer and Shafarevich-Tate groups, Heegner points, Euler systems, p-adic L-functions (funded by the DFG) Chabauty method (both classical and non-abelian) and its applications to rational points on curves

 in positive characteristic: theoretical aspects of abelian varieties and schemes over higher dimensional bases over finitely generated fields, their L-functions, Shafarevich-Tate groups, Brauer groups, étale, flat and p-adic cohomologies